 FOR EMERGENCIES DIAL 911

-Text-A-Tip has evolved into P3 Tips.
 Thank you to the Town, MCSO, community partners, and everyone who placed tips to keep our community safe.
-Please download the P3 Tips app and continue to report concerns and make a difference!
+Please download the P3 Tips app and continue to report concerns and make a difference

-For many years, the Fountain Hills Coalition partnered with local merchants for Text-A-Tip.
-Soon, we will start a new effort with businesses for P3 Tips.
-If your business would like to participate, please contact Maria at firstname.lastname@example.org.
+For many years, the Fountain Hills Coalition partnered with local merchants for P3 Tips.
+If your business would like to participate, please contact us at email@example.com.

 SAFE PRESCRIPTION DRUG DISPOSAL